 There’s a beautiful moment of stillness towards the end of Bitter Sea, where the mother and daughter we’ve been watching for the previous 13 minutes stop and look out upon a small river in London.
 It’s a moment that works because, from the get go, we’ve been following these two people intensely and watching the mother balance all the hardships thrown at her to be able to protect her daughter.
-It’s a clever subversion of the usual fist-pumping triumphant finale that we see in most blockbusters and it undoubtably packs more of a punch.
-I spoke to Writer/Director Fateme Ahmadi ahead of Bitter Sea’s screening at Short Sighted Cinema’s The Shortest Nights 2018.
+It’s a clever subversion of the usual fist-pumping triumphant finale that we see in most blockbusters and it undoubtedly packs more of a punch.
+I spoke to Writer/Director Fateme Ahmadi about the real life inspiration of Bitter Sea and how she used cinéma vérité to honestly portray the turmoil of an immigrant mother in a bad situation doing her best to protect her daughter.

 How did you come up with the idea for Bitter Sea?